It’s that time of year when outdoor enthusiasts hike and bike trails, enjoy the great outdoors … and sometimes cross paths with a rattlesnake.

 Snakebite symptoms include pain and swelling.
 These start at the wound site and may or may not travel up the bitten appendage.
 Sometimes, you develop a muscle twitch.

-In an ideal venomous snakebite situation, the victim should sit down and rest, keeping the wound below heart level, while an ambulance is summoned.
+In an ideal venomous snakebite situation, the victim should sit down and rest, keeping the wound below heart level, while an ambulance is called.

 In Suchard’s experience, this scenario only occasionally happens.
 Instead, hikers and mountain bikers may be some distance away from their car and out of cell phone range when they are bitten.
 So what to do in these situations?